This is Part 1 of a 2 Part Series on Using Drones for Survival Security Monitoring

 Your drone visuals need to be clear so you can adequately observe whatever you’re looking at.
 Start by finding one with high resolution.
 You can find a good 4K or HD video drone that will do the job nicely, but they also have 6k and 8k video options.

-Not all drones will stream the video to you live.
-Some have recordings.
-You want to be able to see it in real-time so you can adjust your survival strategy as needed.
+Not all drones will stream the video live; some have recordings.
+You want to be able to see it in real time so you can adjust your survival strategy as needed.
 If, for any reason, you need to save the recording, you’ll want something with enough data storage to manage it.

 For advanced use, you might even want to ensure it’s equipped with encrypted data transmission so that others can’t intercept and use the live stream to their benefit.
 But that may not be necessary in most situations.